xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

       - The items in the file are:
         - `person`: your nickname.
+        - `e-mail`: your e-mail address.
-        - `contact`: your contact information, most likely your mailbox.
+        - `contact`: optional, your contact information other than e-mail, e.g. IRC or Telegram.
         - `nic-hdl`: `NIC handle`, points to the file itself, and is the same as file name, `[NICKNAME]-DN42`.
         - `mnt-by`: `maintain by`, points to the `mntner` file you previously created, `[NICKNAME]-MNT`.
         - `source`: has a fixed value of `DN42`.